Counter-Strike: Global Offensive Betting Tips & CS:GO Live Streams

 - The Champions stage is effectively the playoffs, and the top eight teams contest in a single-elimination knockout bracket to determine the winner.

-Apart from the Majors, other prestigious CS:GO tournaments include:
+Apart from the Majors, other prestigious Counter-Strike tournaments include:

 - The ESL Pro League, which is generally split into two seasons a year